raynigon/hetzner-kube-ci/README.md

 # hetzner-kube-ci
-A Simple Docker Image containg the hetzner-kube tool.
+A Simple Docker Image containing the hetzner-kube tool.

 Can be used for CI Builds like in Travis or Gitlab to setup Clusters dynamically